Preference Evolution under Partner Choice: Preference Evolution with Complete Information

 \begin{remark} Our definition of evolutionary stability is neither stronger nor weaker than the one in \citet{algerandweibull2013ecma}.
-First, they require strict inequality for all Nash equilibria under their exogenous matching process, while we only require it for some Nash stable matching profile.
-On the other hand, their notion of evolutionary stability is defined in a local sense, while ours is a global one as the inequality should hold regardless of the proportion $\varepsilon$ of the mutants. \end{remark}
+First, they require strict inequality for all Nash equilibria under their exogenous matching process, while we only require it for some Nash stable outcome.
+On the other hand, and more importantly, their notion of evolutionary stability is defined in a local sense, while ours is \textit{global} because the inequality should hold regardless of the proportion $\varepsilon$ of type $\tau$.
+Accordingly, we require that the evolutionarily stable type $\theta$ not only resists invasion when it is the incumbent type (i.e., $\varepsilon$ is close to $0$) but also has the ability to invade the population when it is the mutant (i.e., $\varepsilon$ is close to $1$). \end{remark}

-We only define evolutionary stability against a particular type $\tau$ because requiring the condition to hold against all possible types would be too stringent given that $\Theta$ is rich: For example, if another type $\tau$ never wants to match with $\theta$ and behave just like $\theta$ among themselves, then the average material payoffs would be the same across the two types.
+We only define evolutionary stability against a particular type $\tau$ because requiring the condition to hold against all possible types would be too stringent, given that $\Theta$ is rich: For example, if another type $\tau$ never wants to match with $\theta$ and behave just like $\theta$ among themselves, then the average material payoffs would be the same across the two types.
 Next, we introduce a related notion called neutral stability: